wp-plugins/upload-media-by-zip/readme.txt

 Upload a zip archive and let WP unzip it and attach everything to a page/post (or not).

+Please note that you'll still be restricted by your server's maximum upload size.

 New plugin.
 Please report bugs to trepmal (at) gmail (dot) com.
 Thanks!

 * [I'm on twitter](http://twitter.com/trepmal)

-If the zip file uploads, but the contents aren't extracted, see the FAQs.
+If the zip file uploads, but the contents aren't extracted, see the [FAQs](http://wordpress.org/extend/plugins/upload-media-by-zip/faq/).

 == Installation ==